-In summary, the (reset) does three things for facts.
+In summary, the (reset) does two things for facts.

 - 1. It removes existing facts from the fact-list, which may remove activated rules from the agenda. - 2.
-It asserts (initial-fact). - 3.
 It asserts facts from existing (deffacts) statements.

 Actually, the (reset) also does corresponding operations on objects.
-It deletes instances, creates initial-object, and asserts instances from definstances.
+It deletes instances and asserts instances from definstances.